TIBCOSoftware/mashling-recipes/recipes/secure-rest-conditional-gateway/README.md

 ./securegwapp
 ```

-Note: For testing purpose certificates are made available in utils folder.
-You can also generate self signed certificates your self by using open ssl.
+Note: For testing purposes, certificates are made available in utils folder.
+You can also generate self-signed certificates yourself by using open ssl.
 ```bash
 openssl req \
        -newkey rsa:2048 -nodes -keyout server.key \